jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

 red: make it fail
 #################################################################################

-I add a line to test if a string_ is False_ or True_
+I add a line to test strings_

 .. code-block:: python